lydell/js-tokens/README.md

 ### TypeScript

-Supporting TypeScript is not an explicit goal, but js-tokens and Babel both tokenize this [TypeScript fixture] the same way, with one edge case:
+Supporting TypeScript is not an explicit goal, but js-tokens and Babel both tokenize this [TypeScript fixture] and this [TSX fixture] the same way, with one edge case:

 <!-- prettier-ignore -->
 ```ts